UjjwalMahar/LlamaKraft/README.md

 ## Welcome to LlamaKraft

-Detailed can be found inside README.md of each package 📦
+Details can be found inside README.md of each package 📦